The

 {

-then decrease cnt[s] by one and increase the counter of results res, which would be the same
+> 0), decrease cnt[s] by one and increase the counter res – the number of results that could have been the same in both

 if (cnt[s] > 0)